project-chip/connectedhomeip/docs/guides/BUILDING.md

 ### Linux ARM

 Zap does not provide binary releases for arm.
-Rosetta solves this for Darwin, however for linux arm you will have to use a local ZAP, generall through setting `$ZAP_DEVELOPMENT_PATH` (see the section `Which zap to use` below).
+Rosetta solves this for Darwin, however for linux arm you will have to use a local ZAP, generally through setting `$ZAP_DEVELOPMENT_PATH` (see the section `Which zap to use` below).

 The file `scripts/setup/zap.json` contains the version that CIPD would download,